passiomatic/videobox/README.md

 ```
 $ videobox
-Videobox has started, press CTRL+C to quit.
+Videobox has started.
 Point your browser to http://localhost:8080 to use the web interface.
-Finished library sync: added/updated 16 tags, 2770 series, 40998 episodes, and 118434 torrents.
-Finished scraping 1000 of the most recently added torrents.
+Attempt to sync library... done, added 157 torrents.
+Update swarm information... done, updated 1000 torrents.
+Update completed, press CTRL+C to quit.
 ```

 At startup Videobox updates its library and will attempt to do it again periodically.